AI Raw Gas Optimization

 - Provide training for staff to ensure effective use of new AI systems.

-- Monitor initial results closely to adjust strategies before full-scale deployment.
+- Monitor initial results closely to refine strategies before full-scale deployment.

 - Key performance indicators include reduced gas consumption and lower operational costs.